Hina-203/Power-BI-Projects/README.md

 Dynamic Interactivity: Interactive filters and slicers for better data exploration.

 🗂️ Files Included
-StoreSales _Dashboard.pbix: The Power BI dashboard file.
+Store Sales dashboard.pbix: The Power BI dashboard file.
-Dataset/Sample_Superstore.csv: The sample data used for this analysis.
+Orders and Detais: The sample data used for this analysis.
 README.md: This documentation file.

 🛠️ Tools Used